 Part 3.
 Cautions and future directions

+Having described and compared the methods for implementing modern coexistence theory, we offer several cautions for this area of research as more empirical studies are performed and, eventually, outcomes are synthesized from different experiments.

 Caution 1: Need to empirically demonstrate equivalence of the methods.

 To date, we are unaware of any empirical studies that have applied more than one of these methods to the same study system.
 According to what we have mathematically shown in the previous section, these five methods are not identical to each other in terms of how the derive ND and RFD, but there is good correspondence in terms of predicting coexistence.
-This means that values of ND and RFD from different experimental approaches are not comparable.
+This means that values of ND and RFD from different experimental approaches may not be comparable.
 As we show here, a few papers have applied empirically-derived parameter values to show that two methods are comparable (Letten et al 2017; Levine and HilleRisLambers 2009), but these ad hoc tests do not reflect the differences in experimental design, assumptions, and calculations that are outlined in Table 2.